Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Introduction

 Deformable image registration (DIR) is a fundamental task in the field of medical image processing.
 Its primary goal is to determine a spatial transformation that aligns one image with another, ensuring that corresponding regions appear in the same locations.
 This process enables accurate comparison, fusion, or further analysis of imaging data.

+Before the advent of deep learning, non-rigid registration relied on iterative optimization techniques.
+Examples of methods following this approach include Free-Form Deformation~\citep{Rueckert1999}, LDDMM~\citep{Beg2005LDDMM}, Demons~\citep{Thirion1998}, Elastix~\citep{Klein2009Elastix}, ANT~\citep{Avants2011ANTs}, pTV~\citep{vishnevskiy2016isotropic}, and Flash~\citep{Zhang2019FourierFLASH}.
+These approaches are well-established and mathematically grounded, but they require tuning parameters for each image pair and involve substantial computational costs, which makes them less suitable for real-time registration of large images.
 With recent advances in artificial intelligence technologies, image-to-image architectures such as convolutional neural networks (CNNs) and transformers have become increasingly popular in medical image registration \citep{balakrishnan2019tmi, chen2022transmorph}.
-These approaches predict displacement vector fields for image pairs, offering inference speeds several orders of magnitude faster than classical iterative methods -- an essential advantage for real-time clinical applications.
-However, such learning-based methods face three primary limitations: (1) their performance relies on large training datasets, which are often unavailable for specific organs or imaging modalities; (2) they do not consistently outperform classical methods for certain anatomical structures; and (3) they exhibit a degradation of registration quality when input data resolution varies.
+These approaches predict displacement vector fields for image pairs, offering inference speeds several orders of magnitude faster than classical iterative methods---an essential advantage for real-time clinical applications.
+However, such learning-based methods face three primary limitations: (1) their performance relies on large training datasets, which are often unavailable for specific organs or imaging modalities; (2)~they do not consistently outperform classical methods for certain anatomical structures; and (3) they exhibit a degradation of registration quality when input data resolution varies.
 An alternative approach to dataset-trained registration methods is to learn the deformation field as a mapping from continuous voxel coordinates to the corresponding displacement vector.
 This mapping is parametrized by a neural network, referred to as an implicit neural representation (INR).
 INRs have demonstrated remarkable performance in tasks like novel view synthesis (NeRFs) \citep{mildenhall2020nerf} and have been leveraged in several methods for DIR \citep{wolterink2022implicit, vanharten2023robust, vanharten2024deformable}.